apurvkhare/frontend-observability-odyssey/frontend-observability-talk-script.md

 **[SLIDE 34: Contact]**

 Thank you!
-Find me on GitHub, Twitter, and LinkedIn.
-The slides and demo code are available at the repo link shown.
+Find me on Youtube, Twitter, and LinkedIn.
+You can scan the QR code for the slides.

 Any questions?